How Much Does a Forensic Accountant Cost in 2026?

 Executive Summary

-Forensic accountant hourly rates in 2026 range from $250 to $500 per hour, positioning these specialists well above standard CPA tax work.
-The premium reflects a reality most clients discover after engagement: the return on investment often exceeds 10x when measured against amounts recovered or protected.
-A fraud investigation costing $15,000 that uncovers $200,000 in employee theft delivers a 13-fold return.
-Similarly, a business valuation engagement at $8,000 that prevents a $500,000 overpayment in marital dissolution proceedings justifies every dollar spent.
+Forensic accountant rates sit well above standard CPA tax work, and the premium reflects a reality most clients discover after engagement: the return on investment is often a multiple of the fee when measured against amounts recovered or protected.
+A fraud investigation that uncovers six figures of employee theft, or a business valuation that prevents a costly overpayment in a marital dissolution, routinely justifies the engagement many times over.

-Employee fraud investigations represent the most common forensic engagement for small and mid-size businesses.
-A typical case involving bank statement analysis, expense report scrutiny, vendor payment tracing, and interview support runs $10,000 to $30,000 for activity spanning two to three years.
-Simple cases with a single scheme, short timeframe, and cooperative subjects can be completed for $5,000 to $10,000, while complex matters involving multiple schemes, uncooperative parties, or litigation support frequently exceed $50,000.
+Employee fraud investigations are the most common forensic engagement for small and mid-size businesses.
+A typical case involving bank-statement analysis, expense-report scrutiny, vendor-payment tracing, and interview support is moderately scoped; a simple case with a single scheme, short timeframe, and cooperative subjects is the most contained; and a complex matter involving multiple schemes, uncooperative parties, or extended litigation support is the most involved.

-Business valuations for divorce typically cost $5,000 to $15,000 for entities with revenue under $5 million and straightforward operations.
-Complexity additions—multiple entities, disputed asset classification, goodwill arguments, or international assets—push the range to $15,000 to $30,000.
-Expert testimony adds $2,500 to $5,000 per day plus preparation time.
-Insurance claim analysis for business interruption, fidelity bond claims, or property loss quantification runs $5,000 to $25,000 depending on complexity and the time period under investigation.
+Business valuations for divorce are most contained for entities with modest revenue and straightforward operations, and become more involved with complexity additions such as multiple entities, disputed asset classification, goodwill arguments, or international assets.
+Expert testimony adds preparation and appearance time.
+Insurance-claim analysis for business interruption, fidelity-bond claims, or property-loss quantification scales with complexity and the time period under investigation.

-Three factors drive most cost variation: the time period under analysis, volume and quality of records, and litigation involvement.
-Scope definition at the outset provides the most effective cost control.
-An investigation scoped as “analyze vendor payments to Company X and expense reimbursements for Employee Y over the past 24 months” costs substantially less than one framed as “investigate everything over the past five years”.
+Three factors drive most cost variation: the time period under analysis, the volume and quality of records, and litigation involvement.
+Defining scope at the outset is the most effective cost control.
+An investigation scoped as “analyze vendor payments to Company X and expense reimbursements for Employee Y over the past 24 months” costs substantially less than one framed as “investigate everything over the past five years.”

 When You Need a Forensic Accountant